Intel-bigdata/OAP/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/spinach/README.md

 # OAP - Optimized Analytics Package for Spark Platform
 OAP - Optimized Analytics Package (Spinach as code name) is designed to accelerate Ad-hoc query.
-Spinach defines a new parquet-like columnar storage data format and offering a fine-grained hierarchical cache mechanism in the unit of “Fiber” in memory.
-What’s more, Spinach has extended the Spark SQL DDL to allow user to define the customized indices based on relation.
+OAP defines a new parquet-like columnar storage data format and offering a fine-grained hierarchical cache mechanism in the unit of “Fiber” in memory.
+What’s more, OAP has extended the Spark SQL DDL to allow user to define the customized indices based on relation.
 ## Building
 ```
 mvn -DskipTests package
 ```
-## Use Spinach with Spark
+## Use OAP with Spark
-After `mvn package` you will find `spinach-<version>.jar` in `target/`.
+After `mvn package` you will find `oap-<version>.jar` in `target/`.
 Update `spark.driver.extraClassPath` and `spark.executor.extraClassPath` to include this jar file, and you can use Spinach from `bin/spark-sql`, `bin/spark-shell` or `sbin/start-thriftserver` as you usually do.
 ## Example
 ```
 ./bin/spark-shell
-> spark.sql(s"""CREATE TEMPORARY TABLE spinach_test (a INT, b STRING)
+> spark.sql(s"""CREATE TEMPORARY TABLE oap_test (a INT, b STRING)
            | USING spn
-           | OPTIONS (path 'hdfs:///spinach-data-dir/')""".stripMargin)
+           | OPTIONS (path 'hdfs:///oap-data-dir/')""".stripMargin)
 > val data = (1 to 300).map { i => (i, s"this is test $i") }.toDF().createOrReplaceTempView("t")
-> spark.sql("insert overwrite table spinach_test select * from t")
+> spark.sql("insert overwrite table oap_test select * from t")
-> spark.sql("create sindex index1 on spinach_test (a)")
+> spark.sql("create sindex index1 on oap_test (a)")
-> spark.sql("show sindex from spinach_test")
+> spark.sql("show sindex from oap_test")
-> spark.sql("SELECT * FROM spinach_test WHERE a = 1").show()
+> spark.sql("SELECT * FROM oap_test WHERE a = 1").show()
-> spark.sql("drop sindex index on spinach_test")
+> spark.sql("drop sindex index on oap_test")
 ```
 ## Running Test
 ```